ebenkara15/RecruitBase/README.md

 # RecruitBase

-A Django template app for managing recruitment platform
+A Django template app for managing recruitment platform Work in progress - More description to come

 ## How to use it